 Share of Voice: Measure how often your ads appear for important category terms.

 Customer Lifetime Value: CPG brands benefit from repeat purchases, so factor LTV into campaign profitability calculations.
+For a deeper look at the financial metrics that matter most, see our guide on KPIs every CPG brand should track.

 Attribution Challenges and Solutions